 The Shot Heard Round the World

-William Munroe testified that he was confident some of the militiamen fired back.
-Ebenezer Munroe, wounded in the arm, said to him, “I’ll give them the guts of my gun.”
+Phinney wrote that William Munroe was confident some of the militiamen fired back.
+He testified that Ebenezer Munroe, wounded in the arm, said to him, “I’ll give them the guts of my gun.”

 “We then both took aim at the main body of the British troops,–the smoke preventing our seeing anything but the heads of some of their horses,–and discharged our pieces,” Munroe testified.